AukeZwaan/P2000-receiver/README.md

 Please note that, of course, just reading a text file is not the best approach.
 The next version should use a simple SQLite database instead.

+Also, in case anyone broadcasts XSS messages over the P2000 network, you are screwed.
+Have fun!

 Full tutorial: https://aukezwaan.nl/tutorials/creating-a-mobile-p2000-receiver-using-a-raspberry-pi/